 Title: Aggregated risk - Failure to adequately recruit to substantive medical posts may adversely impact on patient care and Finance.
-Trust-wide/ Divisional Trust-wide Identified in BAF Risk IDs BAF/02 BAF/04 Titles Recruitment and workforce planning fail to deliver the Trust objectives.The Trust fails to achieve a sustainable financial position and appropriate BAF/05 - financial risk rating with the Single Oversight Framework.
-The Trust fails to earn significant autonomy and maintain a positive reputational standing as a result of failure to fulfil regulatory requiremended for the NHS Constitution and relevant regulations.
-ID 5790 Current Status Live Risk Register - All risks accepted Opened 11/09/15 Initial Rating Likelihood: 5 Consequence: 3 Total: 15 Current Rating: Likelihood: 5 Consequence: 3 Total: 15 Target Rating: Likelihood: 3 Consequence: 3 Total: 9 Risk Handler: Simon Hill Risk Owner: Damian Riley Linked to Risks: 4488 - Inadequate Senior Doctor Cover for MFOP - (12), 7268 - Clinical, financial and organisational risks of (SOS) and T&O short and long term rota gaps - (9), 5557 - (Adequate Medical Staffing - 12) 3835 - Failure to appoint to vacant oncologist posts is impacting on service delivery and provision of safe, personal, effective care - (9), 7401- There is a risk that patients may not receive timely clinical care due to a lack of junior doctor cover on medical wards in ICG - (10) What is the Hazard: Gaps in medical rotas requ locums to meet service nee What are the risks associated with the Escalating co Breach of ag osts for locums
+Trust-wide/ Divisional Trust-wide Identified in BAF BAF/02 Titles Recruitment and wo rkforce planning g fail to deliver the Trust objectives.
+Risk IDs BAF/04 ole financial position and appropriate Oversight Framework.
+BAF/05 reputational standing g as a result of f conomy and maintain a positive allure to fulfil regulatory requirement relevant regulations.
+ID 5790 Current Status Live Risk Register - All risks accepted Opened 11/09/15 Initial Rating Likelihood: 5 Current Likelihood: 5 Target Likelihood: 3 Consequence: 3 Total: 15 Rating: Consequence: 3 Total: 15 Rating: Consequence: 3 Total: 9 Risk Handler: Simon Hill Risk Owner: Damian Riley Linked to Risks: 4488 - Inadequate Senior Doctor Cover for MFOP - (12), 7268 - Clinical, financial and organisational risks of (SOS) and T&O short and long term rota gaps - (9), 5557 - (Adequate Medical Staffing - 12) 3835 - Failure to appoint to vacant oncologist posts is impacting on service delivery and provision of safe, personal, effective care - (9), 7401- There is a risk that patients may not receive timely clinical care due to a lack of junior doctor cover on medical wards in ICG - (10) What is the Hazard: Gaps in medical rotas requi re the use of What are the risks • Escalating co osts for locums locums to meet service nee ds at a premium associated with the Breach of ag ency cap

 cost to the Trust Hazard: Unplanned expenditure

-• Need to find savings from elsewhere in budgets
+Need to find savings from elsewhere in budgets

-What controls are in Divisional Director sign off for locum usage Whore are the game

-Divisional Director sign off for locum usage Where are the gaps Reduction in agency staffing costs form previous
+What controls are in Divisional Director sign off for locum usage Where are the gaps Reduction in agency staffing costs form previous

 place: Ongoing advertisement of medical in control: year has already been demonstrated, however, the

 vacancies availability of medical staff to fill permanent posts

 Consultant cross cover at times of need continues in some areas, linked to regional or

 national shortages in some specialties

 What assurances Directorate action plans to recruit to What are the gaps None identified.

 are in place: vacancies in assurance:

 Reviews of action plans and staffing

 requirements at Divisional meetings

 Reviews of action plans and staffing

 requirements at trust Board meetings and

 Board subcommittees

 Reviews of plans and staffing requirements

 at performance meetings

 Analysis of detailed monthly report

 through AMG (Agency Monitoring Group).

 Areas for targeted action understood

-- to be carried out
+Reviews of plans and staffing requirements at performance meetings Analysis of detailed monthly report through AMG (Agency Monitoring Group).
+Areas for targeted action understood to be carried out

-Per individual linked risks - 10/07/2017

-Ongoing recruitment and innovative packages offered- Ongoing

-Workforce transformation and new models of skill mix - Ongoing

-On-going pressure to reduce locum rates - Ongoing

-All requests to exceed capped rates to be approved by medical directorate on a case by case basis - Ongoing
+- Per individual linked risks 10/07/2017 - Ongoing recruitment and innovative packages offered- Ongoing - Workforce transformation and new models of skill mix Ongoing - On-going pressure to reduce locum rates Ongoing - All requests to exceed capped rates to be approved by medical directorate on a case by case basis Ongoing